 Our four jacuzzi rooms are available on a first-come, first-serve basis.
 If the jacuzzi rooms are occupied, each of our birthing rooms has a shower, which makes hydrotherapy possible.

-Squat bars and birthing balls may be used in any of our birthing rooms.
-If you are interested in using these items to assist with your labor, please notify your nurse.
+Birthing balls may be used in any of our birthing rooms.
+If you are interested in using birthing balls to assist with your labor, please notify your nurse.

 We generally allow two visitors/coaches in the birthing room to support mom.
 However, the number of coaches depends on the preference of the patient's physician.

 If the father of your baby will be overseas during your delivery, you may bring a laptop equipped with a webcam so that he may share in the birthing experience.
 For patients without access to a computer, arrangements can be made to borrow a laptop.
 Please make arrangements two weeks before your due date by contacting Mary Ann Murphy at (716) 828-2895.